nrwl/nx/docs/generated/packages/nx-plugin/documents/overview.md

-Nx plugins are npm packages that contain generators and executors to extend a Nx workspace.
-Generators are blueprints to create new files from templates, and executors run those files.
-These plugins also update the `nx.json` when generating new libs or apps.
+Nx plugins are npm packages that contain [generators](/plugin-features/use-code-generators) and [executors](/plugin-features/use-task-executors) to extend a Nx workspace.

+At its core, a generator is a function that creates or modifies code and an executor is a function that processes code.
+Nx makes it easier to call those functions from the terminal or through the [Nx Console UI](/core-features/integrate-with-editors).
+And you can use helper utils in the [Nx Devkit](/packages/devkit) to help build your generator or executor.

 > A list of plugins that is maintained by Nrwl is found in the [Nrwl/nx repo](https://github.com/nrwl/nx/tree/master/packages). \
 > A list of custom plugins created by the community is found in the [Community](/community) section.